strxnge-effects/neogities/readme.md

 1. rather than attempting to upload **all** files in your site directory, neogities uses `git status` to only update the files that've been modified.
-2. `neocities push` will only *upload* files, it does not delete or rename a file when you perform the same action on your local repo. neogities.rb does.
+2. `neocities push` will only *upload* files, it does not delete or rename a file when you perform the same action on your local repo. neogities does.
    :)

 ## usage

-steps:

-1. copy `neogities.rb` to your site's root folder (i.e., same folder as .git)
-2. copy `pre-commit` and `pre-push` to `.git/hooks`
+1. copy `pre-commit` and `pre-push` to `.git/hooks`
-3. n then just do all your git stuff same as normal. every time you push to your remote repo the changes will also be reflected on neocities :)
+2. n then just do all your git stuff same as normal. every time you push to your remote repo the changes will also be reflected on neocities :)

 remember to add `status.txt` to your gitignore so it doesn't get updated every